 Element Name Default Value Value timeout-secs 3600 Sets the time, in seconds, that WebLogic Server waits before timing out a session.
 The default value is 3600 seconds.
 On busy sites, you can tune your application by adjusting the timeout of sessions.
 While you want to give a browser client every opportunity to finish a session, you do not want to tie up the server needlessly if the user has left the site or otherwise abandoned the session.
-Note: The value of the session-timeout element (defined in minutes) in web.xml overrides the value of timeout-secs defined in both weblogic.xml and weblogic-application.xml.
-The value of timeout-secs in weblogic.xml overrides the value defined in weblogic-application.xml. invalidation-interval-secs 60 Sets the time, in seconds, that WebLogic Server waits between doing house-cleaning checks for timed-out and invalid sessions, and deleting the old sessions and freeing up memory.
+This element can be overridden by the session-timeout element (defined in minutes) in web.xml. invalidation-interval-secs 60 Sets the time, in seconds, that WebLogic Server waits between doing house-cleaning checks for timed-out and invalid sessions, and deleting the old sessions and freeing up memory.
 Use this element to tune WebLogic Server for best performance on high traffic sites.
-The default value is 60 seconds. sharing-enabled false Enables Web applications to share HTTP sessions when the value is set to true at the application level.
-This element is ignored if turned on at the Web application level. debug-enabled false Enables the debugging feature for HTTP sessions.
-The default value is false.
+The default value is 60 seconds.